sakjain92/Fractional-GPUs/README.md

 Work is currently in progress.

 * **v0.1** has been released as a tag and is stable and working.
+* **v0.2** has been proper documentation.
+This tag was used for RTAS 2019 paper evaluations.

 ## Directory Hierarchy
 * **benchmarks/**